scanabc/testdrive/index.md

 ![Prototype](img/prototype.jpg){: #w400r}

-We've seen so many talented techies, novel ideas and prototypes stuck in a garage-stage.
-We want them (and the future ones) out to the world.
-We want to infect people with the same megalomania we have suffered for ages.
+We've seen too many talented techies, novel ideas, and prototypes stuck in a garage-stage.
+We want to inspire people with good skills and ideas.
+We want to help them to break out to the world.
+If we can improve the status quo in our field, the society can trust tech more, and fly higher, faster.
+This is our end game.

-## Why the Test Drive and not the Real Deal

-The real deal is certainly an option.
-We've just found out that two things sometimes block people for considering the life of an entrepreneur: financial insecurity and fear of excessive workload.
-Time-limited test drive allows people to give it a spin, and then decide what they want to do with their life.

 <div markdown="1" class="container bg-dark">

 ## What's in it for You